grpc/proposal/A101-SNI-setting-and-SNI-SAN-validation.md

 `auto_sni_san_validation` field and the SNI used by the client will need to be propagated to the certificate verifying mechanism that is used based on the settings in the `CertificateProvider` when using `XdsChannelCredentials` for the transport.
+The SNI used by the client will be used for matching, regardless of how that SNI was determined.

 #### Language specific example
 For example in Java the SAN SNI validation verification occurs in the TrustManager created by the `CertProviderClientSslContextProvider` using